2025 ANNUAL REPORT

 Swim lessons and water safety instruction taught to swimmers ages 0 to 88

-Hours of Active Aging program for seniors
+Hours of our free Active Aging program provided for seniors

 +